workflowproducts/envelope/README.md

 If you don't have your original build directory check the following locations:

-*Warning*

-    The /usr/local/etc/envelope folder contains app/, role/, web_root/ and your config files.
+####Warning: The /usr/local/etc/envelope folder contains app/, role/, web_root/ and your config files.
 Make sure you have backups before you remove these folders.
 If you've made apps or altered your website then back up these folders before removing envelope.

     rm -r /usr/local/etc/envelope
     rm /usr/local/sbin/envelope             # this removes the binary rm /usr/local/man/man1/envelope.1       # this removes the man page